E-commerce tips

 Here are some of the key factors of repeat purchases:

 • Enjoying easy shopping: According to PwC, 43% of consumers would pay more for greater convenience.
-Think about it: when your checkout is super smooth, you offer flexible payment options, and your delivery is fast and reliable, customers feel valued.
+Think about it: when your checkout is smooth, you offer flexible payment options, and your delivery is fast and reliable, customers feel valued.
 This makes them happy to spend more with you.

-Most common strategies for increasing repeat purchases (With real-life examples)
+Best strategies for increasing repeat purchases (With real-life examples)

 Set up customer loyalty program